- Offer %

 When training, are you planning to perfect just your boxing technique or do you also want to practise kicks?
 This decision should then serve as the basis for choosing the size of your punching bag.
 For training boxing skills you can get by with a bag between 80 and 120 centimeters in size.
 If you plan to train kicks, we recommend getting a punching bag bigger than 150 centimeters (up to 220 cm in size)

 The materials most commonly used to make punching bags are leather, synthetic leather and hardened vinyl.
 The quality of the material is a major factor in how long bags last for.
-They are generally filled with shredded textile, which places less strain on the joints.
-The choice of material is entirely up to you.
+They are generally filled with shredded mix of rubber and textile, which places less strain on the joints.
+The choice of material is up to you.